miguel1117/Nano.Net/README.md

 * Seed derivation
 * Keypair and address generation
 * Local block signing
+* RPC client for interacting with the network
+* Nano unit converter

 ## Acknowledgements
 * [NanoDotNet](https://github.com/Flufd/NanoDotNet) for bits of code, including the Nano base32 implementation